RobertoPadilla/teraform-aws-course-freecodecamp/README.md

 # Automatic deployment of AWS resources with Terraform
 I will be following freecodecamp course to raise resources in AWS from terraform.

-In the master branch are my first notes and configuration file while learn the basic.
+In the master branch are my first notes and configuration file while learning the basics.
 Into the practice-project branch are my practice that I did in the course.

 The practice will consist of:
 1. Create vpc